ashutoshbw/headless-calendar/README.md

-# Headless Calendar(v2.0.0)
+# Headless Calendar

-A modern tiny tool to help you make Calendar UI easily.
+A tiny modern tool to help you make calendar UI easily.

 ## Getting Started